 The Office of Sponsored Programs (OSP) is responsible for facilitating the activities of faculty, professional staff and students in seeking external support for research and creative projects.
 OSP is responsible for assuring that agency guidelines and University policies are followed.
 Sponsored Programs assists in identifying sources of external funding and assists faculty, professional staff and students in all aspects of securing grants, contracts, cooperative agreements, and other types of awards.
 OSP maintains funding source databases and can provide sponsor guidelines and application forms.
 OSP can provide advice on funding possibilities, conceptualization of projects, budget preparation, completing applications, proposal editing and review, as well as other aspects of the proposal development.
 In addition, OSP, in consultation with the principal investigator, can assist in negotiating the terms of funded awards.

 In summary, Sponsored Programs serves as a facilitator to aid the principal investigator from project inception to closing of a funded grant or contract.
 OSP strives to serve as a communication link between the University community and outside sponsors - federal, state, and private sector foundations and corporations.
-The goals of OSP are to help faculty, professional staff and students secure funding, to limit the burden of regulations to a minimum, and to ensure programmatic and fiscal accountability for all sponsored programs.
+The goals of OSP are to help faculty, professional staff and students secure funding, minimize the burden of regulations, and ensure programmatic and fiscal accountability for all sponsored programs.

-Additional information about Sponsored Programs can be obtained by contacting the OSP by phone at (334) 670-3102, email firstname.lastname@example.org or visiting the Office of Sponsored Programs website at https://www.troy.edu/osp
+Additional information about Sponsored Programs can be obtained by contacting the OSP by phone at (334) 670-3102, email email@example.com or visiting the Office of Sponsored Programs website at (334) 670-3102, email firstname.lastname@example.org or visiting the Office of Sponsored Programs website at https://www.troy.edu/osp

 Academic programs and courses offered through TROY Online are the responsibility of the deans of the academic colleges.
 Troy University faculty and administrative oversight functions include, but are not limited to, academic oversight and control, new site approval, monitoring institutional effectiveness, faculty selection, certification, evaluation and graduate faculty status determination.
 The administration of TROY Online is the responsibility of the three Associate Vice Chancellors of TROY Online.